BergQuester/v8tr.github.io/_posts/2018-10-14-sticky-grid-collection-view.md

 ### Summary

-Collection views are among most widely adopted user interface components in iOS.
-By separating presentation, positioning and event-handling responsibilities collection view posses very high level of flexibility.
+Collection views are among the most widely adopted user interface components in iOS.
+Separation of presentation, positioning and event-handling responsibilities gives collection views lots of flexibility.

-Collection view communicates closely with its layout to position cells within its bounds.

-`UICollectionViewFlowLayout` is the default layout that arranges cell in a grid.
-It communicates with collection view delegate through `UICollectionViewDelegateFlowLayout` protocol.
+Collection view communicates closely with its layout to position cells within its bounds. `UICollectionViewFlowLayout` is the default layout that arranges cells in a grid.

-By subclassing and overriding the flow layout we came up with a collection view that has variable number of sticky rows and columns and supports scrolling in both horizontal and vertical directions.
+By subclassing and overriding the flow layout we came up with a `UICollectionView` that has variable number of sticky rows and columns and supports scrolling in both horizontal and vertical directions.

 `StickyGridCollectionViewLayout` that we have built is highly customizable and can be plugged in via interface builder or programmatically.